Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Phase Diagram of Stability

 We should therefore ask two questions: does this irregular behavior show evidence of true chaos, and is a similar mechanism at work here?
-To quantify the presence of chaos, we examine the difference in time evolution between similar initial conditions (nearby amplitudes), which diverge exponentially in chaotic systems.
+We note first that \cite{1608.05402} found evidence (using a modified box test) that the $t_H$ vs $\epsilon$ curve has a non-integer fractal dimension for plots visually similar to our figures \ref{f:m20w016},\ref{f:m20w019}.
+Here, to quantify the presence of chaos, we examine the difference in time evolution between similar initial conditions (nearby amplitudes), which diverge exponentially in chaotic systems.
 Specifically, any quantity $\Delta$ should satisfy $|\Delta| \propto \exp(\lambda t)$ for Lyapunov coefficient $\lambda$.
 Our characteristic will be the upper envelope of the Ricci scalar at the origin per light crossing time, $\bar{\mathcal R}(t)$.
-We consider the chaotic behavior exhibited by three states: a massless scalar of width $\sigma = 1.1$ with amplitudes $\epsilon=1.02,1.01,1.00$ (see figure \ref{f:m0w11}), a $\mu = 5$ massive scalar of width $\sigma = 0.34$ and $\epsilon=3.52,3.51,3.50$, and a $\mu = 20$ scalar of width $\sigma = 0.19$ and $\epsilon=6.98,6.95,6.92$ (figure \ref{f:m20w019}).
+We consider three sets of irregular initial data: a massless scalar of width $\sigma = 1.1$ with amplitudes $\epsilon=1.02,1.01,1.00$ (see figure \ref{f:m0w11}), a $\mu = 5$ massive scalar of width $\sigma = 0.34$ and $\epsilon=3.52,3.51,3.50$, and a $\mu = 20$ scalar of width $\sigma = 0.19$ and $\epsilon=6.98,6.95,6.92$ (figure \ref{f:m20w019}).
+We also determined the Lyapunov coefficient for unstable initial data with $\mu=0.5$, $\sigma=0.3$, and $\epsilon=1.22,1.20,1.18$ for comparison.